 Why do different hypnotherapy schools give different qualifications?

-This is because there are two ways of getting accreditation.
 Most accrediting bodies accredit a variety of courses developed by the school themselves, on condition that they meet the requirements of the voluntary regulations.
 These certificates/awards will all have different names because there would be a copyright issue if they took one that was already in use by another school.
-A few accrediting bodies run a system similar to a franchise; they write a course themselves and authorise a number of schools to run it.
+A few accrediting bodies write a course themselves and authorise a number of schools to run it.
 All these schools will issue certificates showing the same qualification/award.
-Other I hope you can see that the exact name of your qualification doesn't matter as much as whether the course is designed around the Voluntary Regulations.
-For more on this topic, and others, please send for our free ebook 'How to become a hypnotherapist'.
+I hope you can see from this that the exact name of your qualification doesn't matter as much as whether the course is designed around the Voluntary Regulations.
+For more on this topic and others, please send for our free ebook 'How to become a hypnotherapist'.

 What's all this about Voluntary Regulations?